-The Peace Palace Library is one of the oldest and most prestigious libraries specialized in international law.
+The Peace Palace Library, the international law library The Peace Palace Library is the international law library serving the international legal community.
+The Library is one of the oldest and most prestigious libraries specialized in international law.
 Its principal objective is to service the institutions that reside in the Peace Palace, including the International Court of Justice, the Permanent Court of Arbitration, and the Hague Academy of International Law.
 But the Library is equally open to employees of all other international legal institutions inThe Hague, as well as to all scholars and students of international law.

 Anyone with an interest in international law is welcome to come to the Peace Palace Library and make use of the Library’s extensive collection.
+It is required to register in advance and to acquire a day- or year-membership.
 Our research guides, and our highly detailed catalogue, can also be used by anyone in the world to familiarize themselves with a certain topic and to find the relevant literature.
 The catalogue is especially useful for this purpose, since almost all publications on international law are included in it and classified in detail according to their subject.

 The idea to set up a library on behalf of the Permanent Court of Abitration (PCA) had led Carnegie to become involved in the project.
 He wished to provide the Court with a “Standard Library of International Law” and at the opening of the Palace in August 1913 this was exactly what was offered.
 However, within ten years the Permanent Court of International Justice (succeeded, in 1946, by the International Court of Justice) was given a seat in the Palace, followed in 1923 by the Hague Academy of International Law.
 Neither the architects nor the Board had anticipated such a rapid extension of the functions of the Palace, which produced some acute problems of space.
 Thus, ironically, the Palace, which in 1913 had been criticized by many as preposterously large, actually proved to be too small within a decade.